 - And the Tsai Center for Innovative Thinking at Yale (CITY) hosted Dorothy for a discussion on tailoring services to the population you serve.

-ASAP is proud to continue fighting against unjust and inhumane immigration policies.
+The Asylum Seeker Advocacy Project (ASAP) is proud to continue fighting against unjust and inhumane immigration policies.
 We thank the news and media outlets drawing attention to the human rights violations at the border, and hope the public will continue to stand up for asylum seeking children and families.